OUIsolutions/C-React/docs/install.md

           "paddingBottom", ReactCreateString("10px")
         )
       ),
-      ReactCreateString("🎉 Welcome to my react in C") ),
+      ReactCreateString("Welcome to C-React")
+    ),

     ReactCreateFragment(
       ReactCreateElement("p", ReactNULL,
-        ReactCreateString("🔥 This webpage is made with C code!")
+        ReactCreateString("This webpage is built with C code compiled to WebAssembly.")
       ),

       ReactCreateElement("p", ReactNULL,
-        ReactCreateString("✨ Your C code runs super fast in the browser!")
+        ReactCreateString("Your C code runs efficiently in the browser.")
       ),

       ReactCreateElement(